 To ensure accessibility across all of our products, Accredible is committed to satisfying WCAG 2.1 guidelines to AA level.
 Our product engineers work hard to maintain high accessibility standards and compatibility across assistive technology and accommodate the details required for compliance.

 Our responsibility for meeting level AA includes:

-Accredible knows the best practice for accessibility around digital credentials is ensuring anyone can access their digital certificate or badge.
+Accredible knows the best practice for accessibility around digital credentials is ensuring anyone can access their digital certificate or digital badge.
 Alongside compliance with WCAG 2.1 and Section 508, the platform includes:

 - Removal of sign-in walls and account creation that blocks credential access

 - Ability for third parties to view and verify credentials without gating

 - Compatibility across popular devices including smartphones and tablets

 - Support for Digital Wallet Cards for taking credentials on the go

 - One-click verification process - instant verification with no waiting or delay